DHRI-Curriculum/intro-python-workshop/lessons.md

 Okay.
 Let's make our little book application a little more robust.
 We are going to create a list of books (remember lists?) that we can then manipulate in all sorts of ways.

-First, create a list with at least three books that are important to your research right now.
+First, go back to your terminal and enter the REPL, or interactive mode.
+When you see the `>>>`, create a list with at least three books that are important to your research right now.
 Shorten the titles if need be.
 Let's call this list our `library`.
 Remember the proper syntax for creating a list includes square brackets with commas separating the list items.
 Because the items are strings, they should also be inside quotes.

 ```pycon
 library = ["Orlando", "Confessions of the Fox", "These Waves of Girls"]